Red Hen Publications

 Realizing that if Tom is not there to protect him, he is now going to be hunted by both sides, he grabs Voldemort’s wand and makes a run for it.

 Well, now that we know the house is still standing he could have gone back for the wand at any time.
 But I still think he took it then, or it would have been confiscated by the Ministry.
 He probably later hid it in the Weasley’s attic.
-Indeed, he may have blown out the wall himself, (and vanished Tom’s body) so that someone would investigate, discover what had happened, find an unsolvable mystery, and draw their own conclusions.

 Once he gets to safety and calms down a bit, he realizes he’s botched things in his panic.
-He should have stayed put, killed Sirius when he showed up, “discovered” the bodies in the morning, (or let the emergency crews discover them) and continued to let Sirius be blamed for it all, as originally planned.
+He should have stayed put, killed Sirius when he showed up, and “discovered” the bodies in the morning, (or let the emergency crews discover them) and continued to let Sirius be blamed for it all, as originally planned.

 Although that would still leave at least one DE, his contact at the Ministry, who knows about him still at large.
 But in any case, he didn’t do what he needed to do when he needed to do it.
 This won’t work.
 He has to disappear.